Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 In a large series from two institutions, 2,053 patients with retinoblastoma (diagnosed between 1914–2016) were identified, with a maximum of 70 years of follow-up.
 Most deaths occurred in patients with hereditary retinoblastoma (518 of 1,129), and 267 of these deaths were caused by SNs.
 Increased risk of death resulting from cancers of the pancreas, large intestines, and kidney were reported.
 Overall risk of SNs was greater for patients who were treated with radiation therapy and chemotherapy compared with patients who were treated with radiation therapy alone, although patterns varied by organ site.
 In a cohort of 143 retinoblastoma survivors diagnosed between 1997 and 2006, continued improvements in mortality were seen.[

-Among retinoblastoma survivors with heritable retinoblastoma, those with an inherited germline mutation are at a slightly higher risk of developing an SN than are those with a de novo mutation.
-Melanoma was the most common SN seen in patients with germline mutations.[
+Among retinoblastoma survivors with heritable retinoblastoma, those with an inherited germline pathogenic variant are at a slightly higher risk of developing an SN than are those with a de novo variant.
+Melanoma was the most common SN seen in patients with germline pathogenic variants.[

 A German series of 633 patients with heritable retinoblastoma demonstrated a 5-year survival rate of 93%.
 However, 40 years later, only 80% of patients survived, with most succumbing to radiation-induced SNs (hazard ratio, approximately 3).[